Mad About the Toy: Critical response

 Texas State Representative Poncho Nevárez tweeted, "If you ever wondered how Marfa would look like in the world of the Simpsons.
 Here you go.
 Nice shot of the Presidio County Courthouse", along with screenshots of Marfa as rendered in the episode.

+Awards and nominations

-On September 14, 2019, "Mad About the Toy" won the Primetime Emmy Award for Outstanding Animated Program.
-It marks the eleventh win for The Simpsons in the category.
+On September 14, 2019, "Mad About the Toy" won the Primetime Emmy Award for Outstanding Animated Program at the 71st Primetime Creative Arts Emmy Awards.
+It marked the eleventh win for The Simpsons in the category.
+It was the first time the show won that award in eleven years.
+The previous Simpsons winner, "Eternal Moonshine of the Simpson Mind", won the award back in 2008 at the 60th Primetime Creative Arts Emmy Awards.